patrickbucher/paedubucher.ch/articles.md/table-driven-test-design.md

 More recent versions of JUnit also allow for parametrized tests (check out the `@ParametrizedTest` and `@ValueSource` annotations).
 The restricted stated above for PyTest also apply here.
-Again, the poor programmer is put into straightjacket here, for he's not supposed to _program_ here, but only to _test_.
+Again, the poor programmer is put into straightjacket here, for he's not supposed to _program_, but only to _test_.

 My favourite test framework is from the Go standard library, which on one hand gives the programmer total flexibility, and on the other hand provides an useful